-However, the catches of coastal fishing fleet are relatively small (about 5.3% of the total Baltic Sea catches) and these include Baltic herring, cod, round goby, flounder, smelt, as well as garfish, perch, vimba, bream and other non-TAC and non-quota species mainly obtained by fixed passive fishing gears.
-This fleet segment contributed about 3.2% to the total Latvian catch (including High Sea fishery) in 2021.
+However, the catches of coastal fishing fleet are relatively small (about 3.6% of the total Baltic Sea catches) and these include Baltic herring, round goby, flounder, smelt, as well as vimba, bream, garfish, perch, and other non-TAC and non-quota species mainly obtained by fixed passive fishing gears.
+This fleet segment contributed about 2.2% to the total Latvian catch (including High Sea fishery) in 2022.

-In 2021 coastal fishing fleet also includes 44 boats (from 598) used for self-consumption fishing within one gear rule (maximum 1 net or 1 herring net or 1 fyke-net or 100 hooks could be used simultaneously by one person) and the marketing of these catches is prohibited.
+In 2022 coastal fishing fleet also includes 22 boats (from 598) used for self-consumption fishing within one gear rule (maximum 1 net or 1 herring net or 1 fyke-net or 100 hooks could be used simultaneously by one person) and the marketing of these catches is prohibited.